 If you’re looking to do batik in your classroom, but feel overwhelmed, consider starting with the following three steps.

 1. Research Fabric Dyeing

 Whether or not you take an official class, it’s a good idea to research the fabric dyeing process.
 I recommend reading about dyes through the Dharma Trading Company.
-This handout from Sue Bleiweiss is also a great resource, as it describes the batik process in detail.
 You can also find a lot of great video resources on YouTube.

 2. Brush Up On Your Batik Skills

 I took a weekend workshop which helped me learn how to batik.
 If a local class isn’t available, you can register for an online fabric dyeing class such as “The Art of Cloth Dyeing” with Jane Dunnewold.
 Like any new technique, it’s important that you are comfortable with the process and have some experience before you teach it to your students, especially when that process involves hot wax and permanent dyes.